AgnitumuS/ubjs/apps/docs-adminui/docs/getting-started-adminui-vue.md

   - presentational components: can be used without UnityBase server
   - data-aware components: use knowledge about UnityBase metadata to configure itself depending on Domain
   - views: `smart components` such as forms etc. (todo)

+> All code blocks are editable and reactive - just change something and see result immediately